Western Murder Mystery Party

 Regarding the game components, everything was in good condition.
 We were handed out an envelope containing cards with information about our characters and a name tag to put on.
 Some of the cards would also include additional information about some other character(s) and instructions for what to do with this additional information.
 For example, a card would tell you to share the information about a specific character with at least three other people.
 This mechanic makes sure that the information is spread and should ultimately lead to the conviction of the murderer.

 Except for some card games there were very few game components besides these information cards.
-We would have appreciated if there had been some kind of props that would have added a visual identifier to the different characters, e.g. toy weapons, sheriff’s badge etc. Since this mystery is set up for 5 women, 2 men and 3 people of any gender, it is possible to gender cross which made it kind of hard to remember at times which role and gender a participant was playing.
+We would have appreciated if there had been some kind of props that would have added a visual identifier to the different characters, e.g. toy weapons, sheriff’s badge etc. Since this mystery is set up for five women, two men, and three people of any gender, it is possible to gender cross which made it kind of hard to remember at times which role and gender a participant was playing.
 For the additional clues hidden in the apartment, they were all in good condition, too.
 The only complaint here would be one specific clue with very hard to read handwriting and that it is a little unlikely that participants would start going through the host’s stuff unless the game coordinator specifically suggests that such behavior is permitted.